Working From Home During a Pandemic

 Maintain Regular Hours – Set a Schedule

 Working from home should still have so called “office hours” just as if you were heading into the office.
 Be sure to let your team members and coworkers know what your work hours are.
-It is understandable that your hours might be a little different working from home during a pandemic – kids might need you to make them lunch or help them with schooling during the day – Be communicative of these possible changes.
+It is understandable that your hours might be a little different working from in the office; occasional non-office interruptions to assist your child or let the dog out, let the plumber in or receive a delivery – will happen.
+Be courteous and communicate your need for these short absences and be understanding when it happens to others.

 Try and start each day with a to-do list.
 Update it daily to ensure you are not losing sight of your priorities.
-During the course of your day set time limits for each task with alarms.
-This ensures that you are not getting lost in a task and spending too much time on it.
-When working from home it is important also to avoid work creep into your home life.
-Ensure that you have a hard limit at the end of your workday and when the day is over – walk away.
+Set time limits for your daily tasks.
+Use phone alarms if necessary.
+This ensures that you are not consumed by any one task and spend too much time on it.
+When working from home it is important also to avoid work creeping into your home life.
+Ensuring that you have a hard stop at the end of your workday and when the day is over – walking away should be the normal expectation.

 Keep a Morning Routine